 of scratch lotto ticket.
 Observe that purchasing $60 worth of tickets is

-number of times.
+playing the same game num_tix number of times.
 Thus we want

 to calculate the expected value of \[ X + X +